+Kids face a variety of “mini-disasters” every day as they walk out the door to face the world.
+Without warning, they may be confronted by dangerous people and situations.
 Our job, as adults, is to create resilience in them so that no matter what life throws their way, they will have the ability to face the challenge and land on their feet.

-- Empower kids with knowledge
+- Empower them with knowledge

-- Teach children basic skills
+- Teach children basic skills and to love work

 - Nurture confidence